When Should My Child Stay Home?

 If a student never had symptoms but tested positive for a respiratory virus, such as COVID 19, flu, or RSV, they do not have to stay home, but parent/guardian should inform their school’s attendance office and school nurse of the positive test result, AND take the added precautions listed below for the 5 days after the positive test.

 Students who never had symptoms but test positive for a respiratory virus may still be contagious.
-View details regarding CDC’s updated guidance to prevent the spread of respiratory viruses when you are sick.
+View CDC’s respiratory guidance here.
 Please refer any questions to your student’s school nurse.

 When returning to school and normal activities, students should take added precautions over the next 5 days, such as:

-- Practicing good hygiene; this includes encouraging regular hand washing with soap and water and providing/using alcohol-based hand sanitizer when soap and water are not available.
+- Practicing good hygiene includes encouraging regular hand washing with soap and water and providing/using alcohol-based hand sanitizer when soap and water are unavailable.

 - Getting tested (see CDC guidance on testing and respiratory viruses here).

-Keep in mind that students may still be able to spread the virus that made them sick, even if they are feeling better.
+Remember that students may still be able to spread the virus that made them sick, even if they feel better.

 Respiratory Illness Protocols for School Year 2024-25